wyndomb/Youtube-AI-Transcriber/TRANSCRIPT_ISSUE_PLAN.md

    - One with auto-generated captions
    - One in a non-English language
 3. Monitor logs for any errors
+4. Test with the specific video ID that previously failed: b9gPwO-IsB4

 ## Success Criteria

 - Application successfully retrieves transcripts for videos that have them available
 - Application properly handles and communicates when transcripts are unavailable
 - Solution works consistently across multiple videos and over time
+- User receives helpful error messages when transcripts cannot be fetched

 ## Implementation Notes